igorcasmarques/igorcasmarques.github.io/docs/resume/resume-toc.md

 # Resume

-I'm a technical writer from Ottawa, Canada.
+I'm a technical writer and communicator from Ottawa, Canada.
 I also love coding and making sound art and music.

 Download my [one-page resume](@site/static/resume/igor-marques-resume.pdf) or choose a section below to learn more about me.